An aerial view of East Tennessee Technology Park prior to demolition.

-EM’s goal is to remove these structures and legacy contamination and eventually transfer the property to become a private sector industrial park.
+EM’s goal is to remove these structures and legacy contamination and transfer the property to become a private sector industrial park.
 ETTP cleanup began in 1989; since then, the EM program has achieved considerable progress.
-However, several major projects remain before the site can be transferred to the private sector.
+However, several major projects remain to achieve Vision 2020, a goal for the site to be clean, reindustrialized, and transferred to the private sector by 2020.

 To achieve our vision for ETTP, we are executing a portfolio of cleanup projects that demolish facilities, dispose legacy waste, and remediate soil and groundwater.
 Upon completing remediation, DOE’s remaining responsibilities at the site are limited to performing long-term stewardship activities such as maintaining land-use controls and long-term monitoring.
 ETTP will be a revitalized site that is populated with private sustainable commercial businesses with all of the utilities and roads transferred and maintained by municipalities.